Early Childhood Care and Education (ECCE) Scheme

 Age Exemptions – Children with Special Needs

 Exceptions to the upper age limit may be granted where a child has special/additional needs.
-Applications for such exemptions must be submitted in writing to eyqueries@dcya.gov.ie and must include a letter of recommendation from a medical specialist (not a GP/Public Health Nurse) stating that it is in the best interest of the child to avail of a further year of pre-school.
+Applications for such exemptions must be submitted in writing to EYQueries@equality.gov.ie and must include a letter of recommendation from a medical specialist (not a GP/Public Health Nurse) specifically recommending why an ECCE service would meet the child’s specific needs in a more appropriate way than a primary school.
+Please note, applications will only be accepted from a child’s parent/guardian and not from an approved provider.

 Details on the Access and Inclusion Model (AIM) are available from www.aim.gov.ie